Whether a bat enthusiast or not, many just love to take in an evening view of bats in Austin as one of the many local Austin, Texas attractions.

 Viewing Bats In Austin Information

-Oh yes, and don’t forget to bring your blankets and covers for the grass covered area, wear a hat or bring some other head covering as we would hate for bat droppings to land on your do by chance.
+Oh yes, and don’t forget to bring your blankets and covers for the grass-covered area.
+Be sure to wear a hat or bring some other head covering.
+We would hate for bat droppings to land on your do by chance.

-Please make sure all items you bring to watch bats in Austin are bat friendly and bat safe for your own bat viewing and bat watching experience.
+Please ensure all items you bring to watch bats in Austin are bat-friendly for everyone’s bat viewing and watching experience.

-Please do show up early enough to take advantage of first serve free parking, and learn about Nightwing sculpture located onsite.
+Please do show up early enough to take advantage of first-serve free parking, and learn about the Nightwing sculpture located onsite.

 Other non-paid and paid parking is located near Auditorium Shores as well as the Austin Statesman.

-The bats in Austin, Texas will greatly appreciate and reward all of us continually to call and make Austin, Texas their home and with a spectacular nightly summer aerial show.
+Our beloved bats will greatly appreciate and reward all of us, continuing to call and make Austin, Texas their home.
+The bats provide us with opportunities to create lasting memories with each spectacular nightly spring and summer aerial show too.

 Also, we invite you to explore other bat-watching sites throughout Texas.